 The State of Michigan's Constitution also provides funds for transportation purposes.
 Act 51 of 1951, as amended, creates the Michigan Transportation Fund, whereas revenues collected through highway user taxes, state motor fuel taxes, vehicle registration fees, and other miscellaneous automobile related taxes are distributed by formula to state trunk lines, county road commissions, cities, and villages.
 These funds are utilized for maintenance and construction of neighborhood roads and other City streets within the Major and Local Street funds.
 Below is the ten year trend in Act 51 revenues for Major and Local Streets.
-As with State Shared Revenue, the 2020 census is expected to have a positive impact on Novi's Act 51 revenues as Novi's population is anticipated to have increased by approximately 10,000 people (final results still pending.)
+As with State Shared Revenue, the 2020 census is expected to have a positive impact on Novi's Act 51 revenues as Novi's population increased by 11,019 people.